-From the Romantic Loire Valley to rustic Provence and prestigious Bordeaux, there are too many beautiful castles in France to comfortably visit in a single getaway.
-It might even take three or four visits to cover the country’s finest chateaux, fortified castle towns, and handsome estates owned by some of France’s most powerful old families.
+From the Romantic Loire Valley to rustic Provence and prestigious Bordeaux, there are too many beautiful castles in France to comfortably visit in a single trip.
+It might even take three or four visits to cover the country’s finest chateaux, fortified castle towns, and handsome estates, the latter owned by some of France’s most powerful old families.
 Still, with our expertise and guidance, you’ll embark on a bespoke adventure that brings together architecture, history, fine dining and opulent overnight stays.
-Keep reading for a few of our suggestions.
+Keep reading for an at-a-glance look at 40 of the most breathtaking castles across the country.
 If we succeed in inspiring you, get in touch with us so we can start crafting the perfect, chateau-centric luxury getaway for you.

 ..From the Loire Valley to Provence

 When most people hear the term “French chateau”, they either think of Versailles (see more about that by scrolling down to the Paris section) or of the mythical Loire Valley.
 Studded with sprawling, elegant chateaux that point to the height of French Renaissance architecture and its unusual harmony, the Loire often feels like a place more befitting of a fairy-tale than “real” life.

 Let us start with the Chateau de Chambord, which many consider to be the region’s finest castle.
 Bringing together medieval and Renaissance-style architectural elements, Chambord is the Loire’s largest chateau.
 Never truly completed, it features dramatic details that you won’t soon forget, including purely ornamental fortified walls and moat, seemingly endless spiral staircases and lush, teeming gardens.
 You can even stay on the property if you so choose, at one of Chambord’s three and four-star “gites” (country lodges), which afford splendid views over the castle and gardens.